 It's about helping you explore Python and answer questions you are asking yourself as you develop more and more with the language.

 In Python 3: Deep Dive (Part 1) we will take a much closer look at:

-Variables - in particular that they are just symbols pointing to objects in memory
+Variables - in particular that they are just symbols pointing to objects in memory (references)

-Namespaces and scope
+Namespaces and scopes

 Python's numeric types

 Python boolean type - there's more to a simple or statement than you might think!

 Run-time vs compile-time and how that affects function defaults, decorators, importing modules, etc